 With its roots as a Poor School in the nineteenth century, Trinity has always followed Archbishop John Whitgift’s instruction to “teach freely certain children of the Parish of Croydon of the poorer sort”.
 During the Direct Grant era, more than half its places were funded by the Local Education Authority, and the School made full use of the subsequent Assisted Places scheme.
 The increase in the number and value of Whitgift Foundation bursaries after the end of both government schemes has enabled Trinity to remain accessible and socially diverse.
-Trinity receives £1.7 million annually from the Foundation.
-This means we can provide means-tested bursaries to nearly 20% of our students without using any school fee income for these purposes.
+Trinity receives £1.8 million annually from the Foundation.
+This means we can provide means-tested bursaries to over 15% of our students without using any school fee income for these purposes.

 We want to do more

 The financial support from the Whitgift Foundation will allow us to maintain the status quo but no more.
 We do not have sufficient bursary funds available to offer fee assistance to all the children from low income backgrounds who reach the required standard in our entrance tests.

 Only with additional support from within the School community and beyond will we be able to reach more children whose lives would be transformed by a Trinity education.

 Help us ensure the School remains a diverse, inclusive community, which reflects the make-up of Croydon beyond the School gates and provides a much-needed channel for social mobility.
 Help us offer academically gifted children from disadvantaged backgrounds the chance to benefit from an outstanding education, unlock their full potential and go on to make their mark in the world.